 The AAP strongly endorses the use of safe and effective infection control measures to protect children and adolescents.
-COVID-19 vaccination, ventilation, physical distancing, testing and use of a well-fitting face mask are all part of a comprehensive strategy to mitigate risk and help reduce the spread of COVID-19.
+COVID-19 vaccination, ventilation, physical distancing, testing and use of a well-fitting and comfortable face mask or respirator are all part of a comprehensive strategy to mitigate risk and help reduce the spread of COVID-19.

 - Face masks can be safely worn by all children 2 years of age and older, including the vast majority of children with underlying health conditions, with rare exception.
 In addition to protecting the child, the use of face masks significantly reduces the spread of SARS-CoV-2 and other respiratory infections within schools and other community settings.
 Home use of face masks may be particularly valuable in households that include members who are in quarantine or isolation, as well as adults and children who have medically complex conditions or are immunocompromised or at increased risk for severe disease.

-- High-quality, well-fitting face masks should be worn by all individuals who are 2 years of age and older when the community level risk is considered “high.”
+- High-quality, well-fitting, and comfortable face masks or respirators should be worn by all individuals who are 2 years of age and older when the community level risk is considered “high.”

 - Well-fitting face masks should be worn in accordance with CDC quarantine and isolation guidelines for those who have a SARS-CoV-2 positive test or were exposed to COVID-19.